Alice C. Linsley

 |Onges of Andaman and Nicobar Islands|

-The Onges and Jarawas belong to Haplotype D, subtype of Haplogroup C
+The Onges and Jarawas (Harwas) belong to Y-DNA Haplotype D, subtype of Haplogroup C

 The negrito Andaman and Nicobar Islanders belong to M130 (Haplogroup C) designated by Spencer Wells, who leads the Genographic Project.
 This lineage of Nilotic peoples migrated between 70,000 and 50,000 years ago from Africa and Arabia, traveling along the coastlines and eventually crossing the sea.
 They moved eastwards to India, Japan and Australia.
 The 20,000 year old human skeletons found at Lake Mungo in New South Wales are likely descendants of the early Nilotic peoples.
 Both groups buried their rulers in red ochre, derived from hematite, Fe2O3.
 The earliest known use of red ochre (300,000 years) is at the site of GnJh-03 in the Kapthurin Formation of East Africa, and at Twin Rivers in Zambia.